-Prepare any human subjects data to be ethically shared.
+Sharing Human Subjects DataPrepare any human subjects data to be ethically shared.
 Before depositing data about human subjects, you must ensure that you are following the terms of your approved IRB protocol.
-Typically this would include having obtained consent for data sharing, including what information you plan to share, as well as any de-identification steps you will perform to protect participant confidentiality.
-When you submit human subjects data to the RDR, we will perform a review to make sure that there is no directly identifiable information in the data as well as ask for a copy of your consent form (or proof of consent waiver).
-If your data are de-identified but still could pose a risk of deductive disclosure, we can work with you to determine a more appropriate repository that provides restricted data support (i.e., researchers must apply to use, have proof of IRB approval, etc.).
+Typically this would include having obtained consent for data sharing (see this guide on recommended language for informed consent), including what information you plan to share, as well as any de-identification steps you will perform to protect participant confidentiality.
+The DUHS IRB has approved the RDR as an appropriate repository for sharing de-identified human subjects data.
+You may reference the following protocol number: Pro00108231.
+The Campus IRB does not require this same level of approval.
+When you submit human subjects data to the RDR, we will perform a review to make sure that there is no directly identifiable information in the data as well as ask for a copy of your consent form (or proof of consent waiver) and IRB protocol.
+If your data are de-identified but still could pose a risk of harm due to deductive disclosure, we can work with you to determine a more appropriate repository that provides restricted data support (researchers must apply to use, have proof of IRB approval, etc.).

 If you have any questions about how to prepare your data for the deposit, we are happy to help!
 Contact us at firstname.lastname@example.org with your question or to set up an appointment.